DJI Ronin

-DJI Ronin is a series of motorized camera stabilization gimbals and digital movie cameras manufactured by DJI, a Chinese drone manufactuer.
+DJI Ronin is a series of motorized camera stabilization gimbals and digital movie cameras manufactured by DJI, a Chinese drone manufacturer.

 Ronin ("Ronin 1")

 The Ronin or "Ronin 1," announced on June 25, 2014, was DJI's first entry into the market of digitally stabilized camera gimbals.
 This version had a max payload of 16lbs (7.25kg), accommodating the heavier prosumer-level cinema and DSLR cameras of the time.

 Due to similarities in the naming convention of Ronin products, DJI presently refers to this model as the "Ronin 1," as do some aftermarket suppliers.

 Ronin M

 The Ronin M effectively reduced the overall weight and dimensions of the original Ronin 1 into a similar package.
 The new model introduced an updated 1580mAh battery while maintaining backwards compatibility with the higher capacity battery of the Ronin 1.

 Ronin MX

 The MX was released as an action gimbal designed for higher G-forces and aerial videography, with more powerful motors than the standard M model.

 This model features a slightly higher payload of 10lbs(4.5kg) over the M when used conventionally.
 This payload drops to 8.49lbs(3.85kg) when the gimbal is used in conjunction with DJI's M600 hexacopter.